Plutora Blog - Agile Release Management, Business Intelligence, Release Management, Value Stream Management

 Over the years, companies adopted agile and scrum, and both have become the norm.
 Top-performing companies continued to move forward, however, and have now embraced lean and kanban.
 Both of these methods align naturally with value streams, specifically software development as your means of value creation.
 Rather than reinventing the wheel, check out Plutora’s Value Stream Management platform.
 It’ll help you visualize your value stream end to end and find those opportunities to improve either holistically or at the process level.

 In this article, we’ve discussed that value streams are the set of activities you need in order to deliver a good or service or product to a customer.
 The next step is to map your value stream so you can understand and manage it end to end for maximum value.
 Even better, check out the Value Management Platform from Plutora and let it save you time and effort.
+Learn more about value stream management by reading our comprehensive guide featuring key essentials, core challenges, and tips from the experts.
 For details on changing your software development processes for better value-focused delivery, check out Why You Should Be Building Product-Oriented Teams.